Romney aims for Illinois win to widen Republican lead

 "I am running for president because I have the experience and the vision to get us out of this mess," Romney said.

-But Santorum, who has campaigned heavily in rural southern Illinois and courted conservatives who distrust Romney for the moderate stances he took as governor of liberal Massachusetts, tried to turn that argument against Romney.
+But Santorum, who has campaigned heavily in rural southern Illinois and courted conservatives who distrust Romney for the moderate stances he took as governor of liberal Massachusetts, tried to turn that argument against Romney on Monday.

 "What kind of conservative says, 'I'm the guy because of my economic experience that can create jobs'?
 I don't know.
 We conservatives generally think government doesn't create jobs," Santorum said.

-Santorum also said that "I don't care what the unemployment rate is going to be.
-It doesn't matter to me."
-H e backed away from the comment later, telling reporters the success of his bid would not hinge on the jobless rate.
+Santorum also claimed at one point that "I don't care what the unemployment rate is going to be.
+It doesn't matter to me," but he backed away from the comments later to reporters.

-Romney has been unable so far to translate his substantial war chest and strong organization into broad support.
+"Of course I care about the unemployment rate.
+I want the unemployment rate to go down, but I'm saying my candidacy doesn't hinge on whether the unemployment rate goes up and down," he said.

-Some 63 percent of Republicans have a favorable view of Santorum, while 58 percent view Romney favorably, according to an ABC News/Washington Post poll released on Tuesday.
-Santorum enjoyed stronger support from conservatives, while Romney did better with moderates.
+Some Santorum supporters said they felt more comfortable with him because of his conservative principles.

 Santorum will head to his home state of Pennsylvania on Tuesday night to celebrate the Illinois returns with supporters in Gettysburg.
 Romney will hold his election-night party in Chicago.